 Broker non-votes occur when a beneficial owner of shares held in street name does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name (shares are held by your broker as your nominee), the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
 If you do not give instructions to your broker, your broker can vote your shares with respect to matters that are considered to be "routine,", but not with respect to "non-routine" matters.
-Under the rules and interpretations of the New York Stock Exchange ("NYSE"), "non-routine" matters are generally those involving a contest or a matter that may substantially affect the rights or privileges of stockholders, such as mergers or stockholder proposals and, for the first time, under a new amendment to the NYSE rules, elections of directors.
+Under the rules and interpretations of the New York Stock Exchange ("NYSE"), "non-routine" matters are generally those involving a contest or a matter that may substantially affect the rights or privileges of stockholders, such as mergers or stockholder proposals, election of directors and, for the first time, under a new amendment to the NYSE rules, executive compensation, including the stockholder advisory votes on executive compensation and on the frequency of stockholder advisory votes on executive compensation.